 The Pheromones Attraction: How Chemicals Create Desire

-Pheromones are chemicals that an individual secretes from its body (through body fluids) to communicate with another member of its species, triggering a specific, innate behavioral change or endocrine effect.
+Pheromones are chemicals that organisms, such as mammals and insects, secrete from their bodies (through bodily fluids) to communicate with another member of their species, triggering a specific, innate behavioral change or endocrine effect.
 While many plants and animals possess pheromones, no pheromones have been discovered in humans.
 Therefore, there is no current scientific evidence supporting the use of pheromone-based products for increasing human desire.
 Rather than relying on these products, it may be more useful to focus on improving self-esteem and self-confidence.

 Getty/AnnaStills